jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-10-25-ai-youth-skills.md

 ---

-*Written by Jason, township technologist and community storyteller.
+*Written by Jason K, community technologist and community storyteller.
 Inspired by the resilience of young minds and the power of human-centered design.*